Can you imagine a world without old age? A world without more people who suffer from the damage of old age.

 Death would only occur from secondary causes, or from diseases not directly related to old age.

-30% of deaths are instead caused by global poverty, while the remaining 10% is divided between deaths from accidents, from diseases not related to age or poverty, and between deaths due to violence (wars, conflicts, etc. ).
+30% of deaths are instead caused by global poverty, while the remaining 10% is divided between deaths from accidents, diseases not related to age or poverty, and deaths due to violence (wars, conflicts, etc. ).

 As it is easy to guess, old age is the main cause of deaths all over the world, and fighting it would bring about a real demographic revolution.